datanav/docs/getting-started.rst

 Import data
 ===========
 Eventually, your Sesam node might contain many different :ref:`pipes <concepts-pipes>` and :ref:`systems <concepts-systems>` depending on your needs and wishes.
 However, as of yet we do not have any data to work with.
 For this purpose we have made available a practice datahub which contains several pipes and systems which we will use in this getting started guide.
 As this guide progresses, we will talk more about the what a pipe and a system is.
-For now, the first thing you need to do is to download the `training config json <https://raw.githubusercontent.com/sesam-community/wiki/master/training-config.json>`__ and save it locally on your computer (left click url and "Save Link As...").
+For now, the first thing you need to do is to download the `training-config.json <https://raw.githubusercontent.com/sesam-community/wiki/master/training-config.json>`__ and save it locally on your computer (left click url and "Save Link As...").

 Go into you 'Dev Node'.
 Click on **Datahub** in the left menu, and select the **Tools tab**.